alexdong/consilio/README.md

   - `cons perspectives add`: Interactively add a single new perspective that complements existing ones
   - `cons perspectives edit`: Open the perspectives file in your default editor to modify or remove perspectives

-- `cons discuss`.
-If both the `discussion.md` and `perspectives.md` files exist, Consilio will start the discussion process.
-Each round of discussion will be saved as `~/.consilio/YYYY-MM-DD-{Topic-Slug}/round-{n}.md`.

 ### `init`